 🗺 how to get there: the Passarelle Himalayenne is located on the ancienne route du Lac Vert;

-🚗 where to park: for handicapped parking, there is a small car park for 4 cars, at the junction of promenade Marie-Curie (lower road from Plateau d’Assy up to Plaine-Joux), and the ancienne route du Lac Vert (two wooden totems mark the spot) – from here, it is a 5 to 10 minute walk to the passerelle / for everyone else, you now need to park on Place Tobé, near l’église de Notre-Dame-de-Toute-Grâce, as a barrier has been placed preventing parking sauvage!
-From here, you walk along the path that runs beside Sancellemoz (this path has been re-worked for pedestrians);
+🅿 where to park: for ♿️ mobilité réduite parking, there is a small car park for 4 cars, at the junction of promenade Marie-Curie (lower road from Plateau d’Assy up to Plaine-Joux), and the ancienne route du Lac Vert (two wooden totems mark the spot) – from here, it is a 5 to 10 minute walk to the passerelle / for everyone else, you now need to park on Place Tobé, near l’église de Notre-Dame-de-Toute-Grâce, as a barrier has been placed preventing parking sauvage!
+From here, you walk on the pavement beside Sancellemoz, and then you head off into the forest;

 address: route du Lac Vert, Plateau d'Assy;